gamesbook/protograf/README.md

 ## :game_die: Potential Features

-These features are **not** guaranteed to be implemented; they just represent current / potential areas of work or idea development.
+These features are **not** guaranteed to be implemented; they just represent current / potential areas of work or ideas.

 * [ ] New Shapes:
     * [ ] Diamond shape